Market Participants May Wait and See on Upside Potential for USD/JPY After U.S. PPI Release

 14.10.2024

-- Switzerland – Producer Import Prices
+- Switzerland—Producer Import Prices

 - The Japanese and U.S. markets are closed for a holiday

-Despite the fact that the UK’s August industrial production figures, released on the 11th, showed a year-on-year decline of 1.6%—a worsening from the previous month’s 1.2% decline—the pound rose against the yen.GBP/JPY rose from 193.816 to 195.224, moving upward along the +2σ line of the hourly Bollinger Bands.
-On the 4-hour chart, it is trading above the 20-day moving average, and on the daily chart, it has remained at the same level for seven consecutive trading days.
+Despite the fact that the UK’s August industrial production figures, released on the 11th, showed a year-over-year decline of 1.6%—a worsening from the previous month’s 1.2% decline—the pound rose against the yen.The GBP/JPY pair rose from 193.816 to 195.224, moving upward along the +2σ line of the hourly Bollinger Bands.
+On the 4-hour chart, it is trading above the 20-period moving average, and on the daily chart, it has remained at the same level for seven consecutive business days.